frankstepanski/node-express-course/week3/readme.md

 });
 ```

 Then visit **localhost:8000/greeting** in your browser.
-You should see "Hello World" sent as JSON. :exploding_head:
+You should see "Hello World" sent as JSON.

 ![greeting json](images/browser-greeting.png)